If someone offered me a time machine to go back and fix my student loan mistakes I would.

 You probably noticed that those don’t equal six figures of debt.
 That is because my accumulating interest pushed me well over the edge.

-If you are in college or are preparing to go, use my mistakes as a lesson to graduate in a better financial place than I have.
+If you are in college or are preparing to go, use my mistakes as a lesson to graduate in a better financial place than I did.

 Mistakes I Made Before I Took Out My Student Loans

 Honestly, I believe this was due to lack of self-confidence.

 I was an average high school student.

 I graduated with a 3.2 GPA and participated in a few extracurricular activities.